Will-Griffiths-Ireland/Manifest/README.md

 * As a player, I want a game with clear objectives
 * As a player, I want simple inputs that provide responses
-* As a player, I want an engaging experience
+* As a player, I want an engaging fun experience
 * As a player, I want to know how to play
 * As a player, I want see a score / result